AC/DC: Influences

 AC/DC's influences include the Rolling Stones, Chuck Berry, Billy Thorpe, the Easybeats and Vanda & Young.
 The impact of Australian pub rock on AC/DC was documented on ABC's Long Way to the Top (2001).
 Angus reflected on his playing style: "A lot of it was nerves at first.
 It was George that told me if you get on stage and play guitar you want to let people know you are doing something.
 When I started in the band I was shy and had to push myself forward. [...]
 [Patrons] would be throwing beer cans and I thought 'just keep moving' and that's how it all started."
 George had taught both Malcolm and Angus "how to play guitar, and playing them classic rock and roll and blues records until that music was like blood in their veins."
-According to Long Way to the Tops writers, "[t]he hardships of the Australian road would complete AC/DC's training.
-[Scott] revelled in the lifestyle.
+According to Long Way to the Tops writers, "the hardships of the Australian road would complete AC/DC's training.
+[Scott] reveled in the lifestyle.
 Somehow he rose above all the substance abuse to become the ultimate rock and roll front man."